White Chocolate Sweet Potato Cake

 Heat oven to 400 degrees.
 Coat potatoes with 1/4 cup vegetable oil, and place on baking sheet.
 Bake until tender, 30 to 40 minutes.
 When cool enough to handle, remove skin, and mash flesh with a fork into coarse puree.

-Lower oven temperature to 325 degrees.
+Lower oven to 325 degrees.
 Butter two 8-by-1 1/2-inch round cake pans, dust with flour, and set aside.
 In the bowl of an electric mixer fitted with the paddle attachment, beat eggs and sugar together on medium-high speed until light and fluffy, about 5 minutes.
 Add remaining 1 cup vegetable oil; beat on medium speed until well combined.
 Add the cooled sweet potatoes; mix until combined.

 Sift together cake flour, baking powder, salt, cinnamon, and nutmeg; mix into sweet potato mixture.
 Mix in vanilla and brandy until combined.
 Remove batter from mixer; fold in 1 cup macadamia nuts by hand.